|

 so, the air fare from most parts of the US is not much more than it

 is to Colorado from the rest of the US.
+For example: right now American Airlines has September

 fares at $548 from DC.
 And the hotels are definitely cheaper.
 Also

-a chance to see how manyof the projects still stand and help the people.
+a chance to see how manyof the projects still stand and help the people.--

 Richard